EryEr/linux_codes/README.md

 ## **su** (substitute user identity)
 **su**  --> requests appropriate user credentials via PAM and switches to that user ID (the default user is the superuser).
 A shell is then executed.

-## **nano, vim**
-**nano, vim**  --> These are text editors.
-When we start to editing, i is allowed to insert then we can add text into the file.
-ESC and :w will save the changes. :q! exiting without changes.